-Stunning coastal landscapes with castles towering on the horizon, parklands brimming with diverse wildlife and highland cows, pristine stretches of creamy sandy beaches, layers upon layers of emerald hills – cycling the Coast and Castles route, you will quickly understand why it has become one of the most popular cycle routes in the UK.
+Stunning coastal landscapes, castles towering on the horizon, parklands brimming with diverse wildlife and highland cows, pristine stretches of creamy sandy beaches and layers upon layers of emerald hills – cycling the Coast and Castles route, you quickly understand why it has become one of the most popular cycle routes in the UK.

-Starting in Newcastle-upon-Tyne in the North of England, this Collection leads 223 miles (359 km) to Scotland’s capital, Edinburgh, over seven varied routes.
-As the name of the cycle route suggests, you will visit many incredible castles dotted along the coast which tell various tales of the fates of former kings, kingdoms, and legends.
+Starting in Newcastle-upon-Tyne in the North of England, this Collection leads 223 miles (359 km) to Scotland’s capital, Edinburgh, over seven varied stages.
+As the name of the cycle route suggests, you visit many incredible castles dotted along the coast which tell many tales of the fates of former kings, kingdoms, and legends.

 This Collection is suitable for all cyclists as there are no big climbs and most of the route follows quiet lanes, tracks, and cycleways.
 As most of the section along the coast follows grassy tracks, we recommend riding a mountain or hybrid bike.
 You can easily rent a suitable bike in Newcastle and leave your city bike at home.

-Each of the routes in this Collection ends in a town or village with various of accommodation options to make your ride even more comfortable.
-You will also find plenty of pub and ice cream stops as well as local delicacies such as smoked kippers.
+Each stage ends in a town or village with various accommodation options to make your ride even more comfortable.
+You also find plenty of pub and ice cream stops as well as local delicacies such as smoked kippers.

-You can easily reach the start of the route by train to Newcastle which has direct connections across the UK.
+The start of the route Newcastle is easy to reach by train from across the UK.
 However, as most of the trains are run by East Coast and CrossCountry, you should definitely make sure you reserve a space for your bike well in advance.
-Although the trip up north can take quite some time from London and the South of England, the train journey passes through quaint countryside along the way.
+Although the journey can take quite some time from London and the South of England, the train journey passes through quaint countryside along the way.

 The Coast and Castles cycle ride offers something for everyone – culture, history, local delicacies, hills, rivers, the sea, and beaches.
 And, what better way to explore one of the UK’s most beautiful corners than by bike?

-On your first day of adventure cycling the Coast and Castles route, you will be impressed by the incredible history and nature along Northern England’s coastline.
+Your first day cycling the Coast and Castles route impresses with the incredible history and nature along Northern England’s coastline.

-Starting from the bustling metropolis Newcastle-upon-Tyne, you will pass by golden sandy beaches, the crumbling ruins of ancient castles and through picturesque coastal towns.
-Today, you will cover 30 relatively flat miles (48km) of the National Cycle Route 1 which mostly follows traffic-free paths.
+Starting from the bustling metropolis Newcastle-upon-Tyne, you pass by golden sandy beaches, the crumbling ruins of ancient castles and picturesque coastal towns.
+Today…

-Highland cows grazing in wild nature reserves, sandy beaches stretching out into the sea, and castles that were once home to Shakespeare’s characters – your second day cycling from Newcastle to Edinburgh is full of surprises.
+Highland cows graze in wild nature reserves, sandy beaches stretch into the sea, and castles, that were once home to Shakespeare’s characters, tower over crashing waves – your second day cycling from Newcastle to Edinburgh is full of surprises.